justanothercell/lithia/.github/README.md

 # LITHIA
 A compiled rust-inspired language using LLVM written in rust

+# Currently working on
+- compiling main function with puts("hello, worlds"), only implementing the necessary components

 ## How to use
 - Install LLVM 15 (other versions are probably file aswell, you will just need to adjust [cargo.toml](cargo.toml) to use the matching